Multi Scale Identity-Preserving Image-to-Image Translation Network for Low-Resolution Face Recognition: Introduction

-There are several methods to increase the performance of the models in low resolution face recognition tasks \cite{zangeneh2020low}.
-One common solution is to super resolve the low resolution faces from their high resolution counterparts.
-However, most super resolution methods are able to reconstruct faces with only rich visual features and the upsampled faces usually lack identity-related information \cite{Ledig2017} \cite{Dong2016}.
-So, those super resolution models cannot enhance face recognition performance, which leads to substandard performance in face recognition.
-Recent studies proposed super resolution methods that maintain identity information while reconstructing higher resolution images \cite{Chen2020} \cite{Hsu2019}.
-In line with this idea, we propose a multi-scale Identity-Preserved U-Net which is capable of super resolving faces and simultaneously enhancing the identity information optimized for face recognition.
-We attained this outcome by training the Identity-Preserved U-Net with joint supervision.
-This supervision was a combination of the distances between faces in the pixel domain and in an identity-aware feature space produced by a face recognition model.
-The main contributions of this work include:\\\\ $\bullet$ We trained a U-Net with an \emph{Identity-Preserved loss function} which is able to super-resolve very low resolution faces while maintaining face identity information.
-Our model increases the recognition performance on natural and artificial low resolution faces. \\ $\bullet$ We designed a \emph{multi-scale low resolution setup} to make our proposed model robust to various low resolution conditions.
-In this setting, we trained our Identity-Preserved U-Net on multiple different low resolutions.
+There are several methods to increase the performance of the models in low-resolution face recognition tasks \cite{zangeneh2020low}.
+One common solution is to super resolve the low-resolution faces to their high-resolution counterparts.
+However, most super-resolution methods are able to reconstruct faces with only rich visual features and the upsampled faces usually lack identity-related information \cite{Ledig2017} \cite{Dong2016}.
+So, those super-resolution models cannot enhance face recognition performance, which leads to substandard performance in face recognition.
+Recent studies proposed super-resolution methods that maintain identity information while reconstructing higher resolution images \cite{Chen2020} \cite{Hsu2019}.
+In line with this idea, we proposed a multi-scale identity-preserving deep convolutional encoder-decoder neural network which is capable of super resolving faces with richer semantic information and simultaneously enhancing the identity information optimized for face recognition.
+We attained this outcome by training the identity-preserving deep network with joint supervision.
+This supervision was a combination of the distances between faces in the pixel domain and in an identity-aware feature space produced by a pre-trained face recognition model.
+The main contributions of this work include:

+\begin{itemize} \item We trained a very deep convolutional encoder-decoder neural network with skip-connections with an \emph{Identity-Preserved loss function} which is able to super-resolve very low-resolution faces while maintaining face identity information. \item Our model consists of contracting paths between encoder and decoder layers to capture context which enables it to localize the equivalent pixels more precisely.
+This increased the recognition performance on natural and artificial low-resolution faces. \item We designed a \emph{multi-scale low-resolution setup} to make our proposed model robust to various low-resolution conditions.
+In this setting, we trained our Identity-Preserving model on multiple different low-resolutions. \end{itemize}